Digital Hybrid Media (ASIM)

-Introduces advanced physical computing principles using micro-controllers, custom circuit design, and advanced code to generate interactive art pieces that respond to stimuli.
-This studio class is designed to further students in the mastery of non-screen based digital art that exists in real space.
+Introduces advanced physical computing principles using microcontrollers, custom circuit design, and advanced code to generate interactive art pieces that respond to stimuli.
+Students further their mastery of nonscreen-based digital art that exists in real space.
 For students interested in installation, sculpture, performance, robotics, and electronic art.
 Prerequisite: ASIM 1330.

 Intensive study of a particular subject or design project.